Table of Contents

 3) He will have attended at least two Lodge events during the preceding twelve months.

-4) To be eligible for any office of the lodge you must be present at the Business Meeting of the Spring Fellowship, unless pre-approved by the current Lodge Key Three.
+4) To be eligible for any office of the lodge you must be present at the Business Meeting of the Fall Fellowship, unless pre-approved by the current Lodge Key Three.

 D. Candidates for the Lodge Offices will be certified of their eligibility by the Nominating Committee.
 Nominations will also be taken from the floor.
 The Nominating Committee will be appointed by the Key-3.